 We have expert betting tips for the card this Wednesday at Ipswich that features eight quality betting races.

-Punters get good value racing at Ipswich and we have our best value bets this Wednesday.
+Punters get excellent betting fields this week and we have our best value bets available.

 Ipswich horse racing tips & form